-Something I would encourage you to do before anything is considered.
+Something I wish I would have considered and would tell anyone to consider.
 What do you want your life to look like now and 5 years from now?
-What you're doing with your fitness, let it show that.
+What you're doing with your fitness, let it reflect that.
 If you're running everyday but hate running, stop.
 If you hate going to the gym everyday and would rather run, then run.
 Also, if you want defined shoulders and killer quads why the heck are you running so much.
 If you want to keep up with your kids on the playground and be able to outrun them till their teenagers.
 Then why aren't you incorporating some cardio?
 These are things to consider.
-Don't do things to do them.
+Don't just do it to do it.
 Do them because they enhance your life and serve you well.

 With all that being said there are some things that I wasted my time on.
 Things I wish I knew earlier.
 So hopefully digesting these together will help you.

 Cardio after weights.
 Unless you are marathon training and need to increase your endurance.
 Cardio should always be after weights because lifting weights requires more mental focus.
 You want your muscles to be fresh.
 If you try to lift after cardio you’ll find that you’re more fatigued and won’t be able to lift as heavy.
 So unless you have tremendous cardio goals, always do weights first.
 Now, if you warm up on the treadmill or elliptical or a piece of equipment like that.
 Warm up for around 10 minutes.
 Don’t completely exhaust yourself before you start weights.